 Address: 100 Universal City Plaza, Universal City, CA 91608, United States

-Universal Studios Hollywood began as a touring attraction in the 1910s before it was transformed into a full-fledged theme park destination.
-This amusement center offers behind the scenes of the films produced by Universal Pictures.
+Universal Studios Hollywood began as a touring attraction in the 1910s before transforming into a full-fledged theme park destination.
+This amusement center offers behind-the-scenes films produced by Universal Pictures.
 Thus, you can relive your favorite blockbusters here!

 But that’s not all.
 Apart from film set tours, this theme park also offers shows and rides.
 What a treat!
-If you’re going to ask me for a show worth seeing, I would recommend the WaterWorld.
-Secure a seat at the “Soak Zones” to get the full experience!
+If you’re going to ask me for a show worth seeing, I would recommend WaterWorld.
+Secure a seat at the “Soak Zones” for the full experience!